mvolkmann/blog/src/python/python-compared-to-js.md

 To deactivate a virtual environment and return to using global versions of tools and libraries, enter `deactivate`.

+Note that Python virtual environments must be activated to take effect.
+This differs from Node.js where simply changing to the directory of a project causes its dependencies versions to be used based on the contents of the `node_modules` subdirectory.

 ### Package Comparisons